marimo-team/marimo/examples/README.md

 > [pull request](https://github.com/marimo-team/marimo/pulls) to add an example!
 > We especially welcome library developers to add examples to `third_party/`.

+---

+> [!Tip]
+> marimo ships with tutorials to help you get started: start with
+> `marimo tutorial intro` at the command line.

+---

 ## Running an example